 - Audio hardware and software development and manufacturing

 - Consumer product design, manufacturing, and testing

 - Musical instrument and audio equipment manufacturing

 - Architectural acoustics

 - Research and development

-AME graduates will be more than practitioners of musical art technology; they also will develop the practical skills and musical aesthetic appreciation to create the next generation of musical and sonic technology and art.
+AME graduates will be more than practitioners of musical art technology; they also will possess the knowledge and practical skills in acoustics, electronics, signal processing, software design, as well as recording and sound design to lead the way in creating the next generation of sonic technology and art.